 on May 17th 2016

-Also by this author: Anna and the French Kiss, Lola and the Boy Next Door, Isla and the Happily Ever After, My True Love Gave To Me, There's Someone Inside Your House, Shadow and Bone, Siege and Storm, Ruin and Rising, Six of Crows, The Language of Thorns: Midnight Tales and Dangerous Magic, Wonder Woman: Warbringer, Crooked Kingdom , King of Scars, A Great and Terrible Beauty, Rebel Angels, The Sweet Far Thing, The Diviners , Lair of Dreams, Before the Devil Breaks You, The King of Crows, Toil & Trouble: 15 Tales of Women & Witchcraft, The Disenchantments, Meet Cute: Some People Are Destined to Meet, This Is What Happy Looks Like, Happy Again, The Statistical Probability of Love at First Sight, Windfall, Field Notes on Love
+Also by this author: Anna and the French Kiss, Lola and the Boy Next Door, Isla and the Happily Ever After, My True Love Gave To Me, There's Someone Inside Your House, The Woods Are Always Watching, Shadow and Bone, Siege and Storm, Ruin and Rising, Six of Crows, The Language of Thorns: Midnight Tales and Dangerous Magic, Wonder Woman: Warbringer, Crooked Kingdom , King of Scars, A Great and Terrible Beauty, Rebel Angels, The Sweet Far Thing, The Diviners , Lair of Dreams, Before the Devil Breaks You, The King of Crows, Toil & Trouble: 15 Tales of Women & Witchcraft, The Disenchantments, Meet Cute: Some People Are Destined to Meet, This Is What Happy Looks Like, Happy Again, The Statistical Probability of Love at First Sight, Windfall, Field Notes on Love

 (400 pages) • Goodreads • Amazon • Barnes & Noble